HPV Vaccine for Adults

 Gardasil: Prevents infection by HPV-16, HPV-18, and also HPV-6 and HPV-11, the two HPV types that cause 90% of genital warts.
 It is used to prevent cancers and precancers of the cervix, vulva, vagina, and anus.

 All HPV vaccines are extremely effective at preventing infection by the HPV types they cover.
 Getting the HPV vaccine reduces a woman’s risk of cervical cancer and precancerous growths substantially.
 Men cannot develop cervical cancer, but the HPV vaccine may prevent genital warts, anal cancer, and the spread of HPV to sexual partners.
-Gardasil is approved for males ages 9 through 26 and Gardasil 9 is approved for use in males 9 through 15 years of age.
+Gardasil is approved for males ages 9 through 26 and Gardasil 9 is approved for use in males ages 9 through 15.

 The HPV vaccine does not treat or cure an HPV infection in women or men who are already infected by one of these HPV types.